Right now only, you can buy the course for a 10% discount.

 The benefits that big data provides in AML processes:

 • Rapid client screening and identification of hidden links.
-Technology helps AML employees to conduct comprehensive client due diligence using multiple data sources.
-This simplifies the process of making the right decision regarding the client’s financial transactions and activities.
+Technology helps AML employees to conduct comprehensive client due diligence using multiple data sources, simplifying the process of making the right decision regarding the client’s financial transactions and activities while allowing analysts to identify complex patterns in transaction behaviors.

 • Rapid adaptation and detection of new money laundering techniques.
-Artificial intelligence can quickly identify high-risk financial transactions, and AML specialists can immediately take measures to prevent them.
+Artificial intelligence can quickly identify high-risk financial transactions, enabling proactive measures by AML specialists can immediately take measures to prevent them.

 Big data flaws that can affect AML processes: